tureture/copilot_workshop_demo/README.md

 - **Inline Copilot:** Use Copilot inside a file or in the terminal with `Ctrl + I`.
 - **Expand Unit Tests:** Try expanding or improving the provided unit tests with Copilot's help.
 - **Type Hints:** Let Copilot help you add type hints to the code.
 - **Documentation** Let Copilot write docstrings and comments making the code more readable.

+## Whats next?
+- **Apply for copilot:** Follow the instructions in the powerpoint!
+We will also send out instructions after the workshop if needed.
+- **Try it on real coding problems:** Copilot is even more useful on real coding tasks.
+Please check it out on your own code, and evaluate if copilot can assist you.

 ## ✅ Requirements